peterjlambert/petelambert.com/src/journal/2019-06-14-html-is-the-web.md

 ---
 title: HTML is the Web
+tags: post
-date: 2019-06-14T15:15:18+01:00
+date: 2019-06-14
 slug: html-is-the-web
 excerpt: >
   In which I lament the fact that many frontend Web engineers don't understand the end product of their work, HTML.
 keywords:
   - Web Design
   - HTML